How to Unclog a Cart When Your Vape Stops Hitting

 Their draw-activated disposables remove voltage decisions entirely—the hardware manages power delivery automatically.

-This design choice reflects understanding that users want effects, not electrical engineering degrees.
+This design choice reflects the understanding that users want effects, not electrical engineering degrees.

 The Storage Mistakes That Guarantee Your Next Clog